When To Replace Bow String (Recurve-Compound)

-Knowing when to replace a bowstring is essential to maintaining your compound bow or recurve.
+Knowing when to replace a bow string is essential to maintaining your compound bow or recurve.
 There are a couple of reasons why giving your bow the proper care is important.

-Here, we break down when to replace compound and recurve bowstrings, how long they usually last, and indications that your string life may be coming to an end.
+Here, we break down when to replace compound and recurve bow strings, how long they usually last, and indications that your string life may be coming to an end.

-When To Replace Compound Bowstring
+When To Replace A Compound Bow String

 It’s usually best to replace your compound bow strings every two to three years, depending on how often you use them.
 However, you should replace them sooner if you notice any damage or visible wear.

-Unless you’re a professional, don’t try to replace compound bowstrings or cables yourself.
+Unless you’re a professional, don’t try to replace compound bow strings or cables yourself.
 Instead, bring your bow to a compound bow technician at an archery store.

-When To Replace Recurve Bowstring
+When To Replace A Recurve Bow String

 Recurve bow strings can usually last upwards of three years, depending on how often you use your bow.
 You may be able to go even longer with proper care and infrequent use.

-If you notice any fraying or damage, you’ll need to replace your bowstring sooner.
+If you notice any fraying or damage, you’ll need to replace your string sooner.
 When it’s time to do so, be sure to use a bow stringer.
 If you don’t have one, you should take it to a professional who specializes in stringing recurve bows.

 RELATED: Best Recurve Bow Strings

-How To Tell When To Replace A Bowstring?
+How To Tell When To Replace A Bow String?

-• Severe fuzzing or fraying
+- Severe fuzzing or fraying

-• Extreme stretching
+- Extreme stretching

-• A notable cut
+- A notable cut

-• Several knicks
+- Several knicks

-• Serving separation
+- Serving separation

-Inspecting your bow will help you catch any of these signs of wear and tear so you can have a better idea of when to replace the bowstring.
 Be sure to check your bow’s end loop connections, as well as strings coming out of the cam system, if you have a compound bow.
 In addition, check along the yoke for any fraying.

 Beyond looking for these visual signs, also pay attention to how your bow is shooting.
-If your shot grouping or shot placement suddenly becomes inconsistent and you are using proper form, it’s a sign that you may need to replace your bowstring.
+If your shot grouping or shot placement suddenly becomes inconsistent and you are using proper form, it’s a sign that you may need to replace your bow string.

 How Long Do Bow Strings Last?